gecio/gecio.github.io/docs/_gks/k8sapplications/runningapplications/index.en.md

 ## Summary

-We learned and achieved the following:
+You learned and achieved the following:

 * How to talk to Kubernetes
 * What is a deployment